Skip to content

 Holds the knowledge graph.
 Nodes and edges carry a realm property so queries can be scoped to a domain (e.g. infrastructure, crm, design).
 See Knowledge Graph & Realms.

-Queries are authored in Cypher, executed via agentcy-graph.
-The API exposes both raw Cypher (behind policy) and higher-level semantic search via agentcy-rag.
+The API exposes both structured queries (behind policy) and higher-level semantic search via agentcy-rag.
+Application code targets agentcy-graph and is provider-agnostic.

 Redis